 As a final reminder, our block scheduling this year means academics are progressing twice as fast as in previous years.
 Therefore, missing a week of classes is equal to missing two weeks of learning.

 We strongly encourage families to schedule vacations and travel with due consideration and, if necessary, during school breaks.

-If you must travel, whether for a family funeral or some other essential trip, please ask yourself these questions:
+If you travel, please ask yourself these questions: